scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Travis-CI-Integration.md

 # {{ $frontmatter.title }}

-> Discover {{companyConfig.COMPANY_NAME}}'s capabilities with Travis CI integration
+> Discover {{companyConfig.APP_NAME}}'s capabilities with Travis CI integration

 ## Travis CI

 Travis is a continuous integration platform that automates code integration and testing to streamline development workflows and enhance code quality.
 It can be integrated with Github, Bitbucket, and Docker.

-Integrating {{companyConfig.COMPANY_NAME}} into the development lifecycle of Travis CI can help enforce security and licensing compliance within your CI/CD pipeline.
+Integrating {{companyConfig.APP_NAME}} into the development lifecycle of Travis CI can help enforce security and licensing compliance within your CI/CD pipeline.

-## Follow these steps to integrate {{companyConfig.COMPANY_NAME}} with Travis CI
+## Follow these steps to integrate {{companyConfig.APP_NAME}} with Travis CI

 <ol>
 <li>Create access token</li>
-You will need to create an access token on {{companyConfig.COMPANY_NAME}} to authenticate and authorize the integration between {{companyConfig.COMPANY_NAME}} and Travis.
+You will need to create an access token on {{companyConfig.APP_NAME}} to authenticate and authorize the integration between {{companyConfig.APP_NAME}} and Travis.

 <li>Setup Environmental Variables on Travis</li>